learn-co-curriculum/dsc-in-depth-ab-testing-lab/README.md

 ![png](index_files/index_12_1.png)

 > Comment: The exploration above should demonstrate the importance of preprocessing and thoughtful interpretation.
-Notice how drastically the p-value and your subsequent conclusions
+Notice how drastically the p-value and your subsequent conclusions differ.

 ## Wages and Education II

 Now perform a similar statistical test comparing the AdjustedCompensation of those with Bachelor's degrees and those with Doctorates.
+If you haven't already, be sure to explore the distribution of the AdjustedCompensation feature for any anomalies.

 ```python